JeffersonGibin/visor-challenge/README.md

 about the architecture of the project.

 The objective arose from the need to experiment as much as possible with the applications and try to apply Twelve Factory App.
-If you don't know what is [go here](https://12factor.net/)
+If you don't know what is [visit here](https://12factor.net/)

 I can tell you that applying all techniques was impossible because time was short.
 But you can see that we have an authentication service, service to create accounts, service to work with socket and a front-end